loewexy/pdns-manager-website/content/quickstart.md

 ```

 Replace &lt;ip of your secondary nameserver&gt; with the ip of your
-secondary nameserver if it should get its data via AXFR, otherwise just
+secondary nameserver if it will get its data via AXFR, otherwise just
 leave it out.

 Now you have to supply the configuration for the MySQL backend.
-Therfore open */etc/powerdns/pdns.d/pdns.local.gmysql.conf* in the
+Open */etc/powerdns/pdns.d/pdns.local.gmysql.conf* with an editor of
-editor of your choise and configure it as follows:
+your choice and configure it as follows:

 ```
 launch=gmysql